-WHEREAS, expert testimony was provided to the Committee concerning the federal status of marijuana as a prohibited controlled substance, potential legal challenges for gaming licensees who interact with the marijuana industry, and implications for financial institutions, including casinos, that do business with funds derived from the marijuana industry;
+WHEREAS, testimony was provided to the Committee concerning the federal status of marijuana as a prohibited controlled substance, potential legal challenges for gaming licensees who interact with the marijuana industry, and implications for financial institutions, including casinos, that do business with funds derived from the marijuana industry;

-WHEREAS, expert testimony was also provided to the Committee concerning business events and conventions related to the marijuana industry, as well as the economic impact of conventions in Nevada;
+WHEREAS, testimony was also provided to the Committee concerning business events and conventions related to the marijuana industry, as well as the economic impact of conventions in Nevada;

-WHEREAS, the Committee discussed and deliberated the issues based on the information provided by public and expert testimony;
+WHEREAS, the Committee discussed and deliberated the issues based on the information provided by public comment and proffered testimony;

-WHEREAS, the Committee is to deliver a report of its discussions, findings, and recommendations to the Governor, the Nevada Gaming Commission, and the Nevada Gaming Control Board; now, therefore, be it RESOLVED:
+WHEREAS, the Committee is to deliver a report of its discussions, findings, and recommendations to the Governor, the Nevada Gaming Commission, and the Nevada Gaming Control Board; now, therefore, be it

-- The Committee reaffirms and recommends, based on provisions of the Nevada Gaming Control Act, Nevada Gaming Commission Regulations and federal law and regulations, that Nevada gaming licensees shall not participate in the marijuana industry. - 2.
-The Committee recommends and advises that, in accordance with the State of Nevada's policy of strict regulation of gaming set out in NRS 463.0129 of the Nevada Gaming Control Act, and commensurate with the outline of unsuitable methods of operation detailed in Nevada Gaming Commission Regulation 5.011, Nevada gaming licensees should not contract with or maintain business relationships with or enter into landlord/tenant agreements with individuals or entities for the purpose of engaging in the sale, cultivation, or distribution of marijuana. - 3.
-The Committee also recommends and advises that Nevada gaming licensees should not receive financing from or provide financing to individuals, entities or establishments that sell, cultivate or distribute marijuana and should avoid all transactions and associations that may implicate them under federal law, including financial crimes related to the receipt of proceeds from such activities. - 4.
-The Committee recommends permitting licensees to host conventions, trade shows, or similar conferences that may be related to marijuana but whose focus is primarily on the fostering of business relationships between participants, exchange of knowledge related to the trade, and other trade or educational activities that do not facilitate the actual possession or consumption of marijuana on a licensed property in violation of Nevada or U.S. law. - 5.
-The Committee recommends that Nevada gaming licensees take care to ensure that any events on the premises of a licensed gaming establishment do not promote illegal activities or foster incidents which might negatively impact the reputation of Nevada's gaming industry and, further, that all licensees conduct necessary due diligence and exercise discretion and sound judgment to prevent violations of Nevada or federal law in all business and financial activites.
+RESOLVED, the Committee reaffirms and recommends, based on provisions of the Nevada Gaming Control Act, Nevada Gaming Commission Regulations and federal law and regulations, that Nevada gaming licensees shall not participate in the marijuana industry; and be it further

+RESOLVED, the Committee recommends and advises that, in accordance with the State of Nevada's policy of strict regulation of gaming set out in NRS 463.0129 of the Nevada Gaming Control Act, and commensurate with the outline of unsuitable methods of operation detailed in Nevada Gaming Commission Regulation 5.011, Nevada gaming licensees should not contract with or maintain business relationships with or enter into landlord/tenant agreements with individuals or entities for the purpose of engaging in the sale, cultivation or distribution of marijuana; be it further

+RESOLVED, the Committee also recommends and advises that Nevada gaming licensees should not receive financing from or provide financing to individuals, entities or establishments that sell, cultivate or distribute marijuana.
+The Committee also advises that Nevada gaming licensees continue to follow all federal direction regarding AML obligations and SAR reporting, in accordance with FinCEN guidance; be it further resolved

+RESOLVED, the Committee recommends permitting licensees to host conventions, trade shows, or similar conferences that may be related to marijuana but whose focus is primarily on networking between participants, exchange of knowledge related to the trade, and other trade or educational activities that do not facilitate the actual possession or consumption of marijuana on a licensed property in violation of Nevada or U.S. law; be it further

+RESOLVED, the Committee recommends that Nevada gaming licensees take care to ensure that any events on the premises of a licensed gaming establishment do not promote illegal activities or foster incidents which might negatively impact the reputation of Nevada's gaming industry and, further, that all licensees conduct necessary due diligence and exercise discretion and sound judgment to prevent violations of Nevada or federal law in all business and financial activities; be it further

-It is further RESOLVED that adoption of this resolution shall serve as the Gaming Policy Committee's report of discussions, findings and recommendations pursuant to Executive Order 2017-13.
+RESOLVED, that adoption of this resolution shall serve as the Gaming Policy Committee's report of discussions, findings and recommendations pursuant to Executive Order 2017-13.